open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 A `loop` is where, in most cases, you define your independent variables.
 In a `loop` you can create a table, where each column corresponds to a variable, and each row corresponds to a single run of the 'item to run'.
 To make this more concrete, let's consider the following *block_loop*:

-:--
-cmd: figure
+%--
+figure:
+ id: FigLoopTable
-src: 5.png
+ source: 5.png
+ caption: |
-caption: An example of variables defined in a loop table.
+  An example of variables defined in a loop table.
 (This example is not related to the experiment created in this tutorial.
---:
+--%

 This *block_loop* will execute *trial_sequence* four times.
 Once while `soa` is 100 and `target` is 'F', once while `soa` is 100 and `target` is 'H', etc. The order in which the rows are walked through is random, but can also be set to sequential in the top-right of the tab.

 A `sequence` consists of a series of items that are executed one after another.
 A prototypical `sequence` is the *trial_sequence*, which corresponds to a single trial.
 For example, a basic *trial_sequence* might consist of a `sketchpad`, to present a stimulus, a `keyboard_response`, to collect a response, and a `logger`, to write the trial information to the log file.

-:--
-cmd: figure
+%--
+figure:
+ id: FigExampleSequence
-src: 6.png
+ source: 6.png
+ caption: |
-caption: An example of a `sequence` item used as a trial sequence.
+  An example of a `sequence` item used as a trial sequence.
 (This example is not related to the experiment created in this tutorial.
---:
+--%

 You can combine `loop`s and `sequence`s in a hierarchical way, to create trial blocks, and practice and experimental phases.
 For example, the *trial_sequence* is called by the *block_loop*.
 Together, these correspond to a single block of trials.
 One level up, the *block_sequence* is called by the *practice_loop*.
 Together, these correspond to the practice phase of the experiment.